JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/JSL-Medical-Reasoning-LLM-32B/outputs/README.md

 #### 2. Text Completion

 **Description:**
-The text completion response contains the model’s generated text based on a single prompt or an array of prompts, as shown in the user’s single and multiple prompt examples.
+The text completion response contains the model's generated text based on a single prompt or an array of prompts, as shown in the user's single and multiple prompt examples.

 **Fields:**